List of Marvel Comics characters: M: Earth-982 version

 The Earth-982 version of Mainframe appears when Iron Man decided to retire from the hero business.
 Iron Man did not want to let his legacy end, designed an android patterned after the Iron Man armor, and called this robotic warrior Mainframe.
 Mainframe was brought online when Trolls attacked the young boy Kevin Masterson.
 Mainframe assembled all of the reserve Avengers and fought to save Kevin.
 When the fight was over, Mainframe, Stinger, J2, and the new Thunderstrike formed A-Next, a new team of Avengers.

 Right away, Mainframe attempted to establish himself as team leader.
 He frequently encountered resistance from Stinger who did not know that Mainframe was a robot.
 But when Mainframe was terminally damaged, exposing his secret, Stinger was one of the first to volunteer to shrink inside to repair him.
 They later learned that whenever Mainframe was severely injured, he would upload his personality and memories into a replacement body assembled on an orbiting satellite.

-Mainframe soon became more than just a high-tech hero to his teammates, he became a friend.
-He even learned to share his duties as leader with his teammate American Dream.

 Earth-616 version

-The Earth-616 character known as Mainframe is an android who is a member of the Guardsman Alpha Squad.
+The Earth-616 Mainframe is an android who is a member of the Guardsman Alpha Squad.
 He is killed in battle against the zombie Squadron Supreme from the Marvel Zombies universe.